deltanet/adapt-theme-take5/README.md

-# adapt-theme-delta-editable
+# adapt-theme-take5

-**Delta Editable** is a *theme* bundled with the [Adapt framework](https://github.com/adaptlearning/adapt_framework).
+**Take5** is a *theme* bundled with the [Adapt framework](https://github.com/adaptlearning/adapt_framework).

 <img src="https://github.com/adaptlearning/documentation/blob/master/04_wiki_assets/plug-ins/images/vanilla01.jpg" alt="sample colors from the vanilla theme">

 It provides specific values to styles, including colors, padding, margins, and assets such as fonts and background images.
-[Visit the **Delta Editable** wiki](https://github.com/adaptlearning/adapt-contrib-vanilla/wiki) for more information about its functionality and for explanations of key properties.
+[Visit the **Take5** wiki](https://github.com/adaptlearning/adapt-contrib-vanilla/wiki) for more information about its functionality and for explanations of key properties.

 ## Installation

 This theme must be manually installed.

-If **Delta Editable** has been uninstalled from the Adapt authoring tool, it may be reinstalled using the [Plug-in Manager](https://github.com/adaptlearning/adapt_authoring/wiki/Plugin-Manager).
+If **Take5** has been uninstalled from the Adapt authoring tool, it may be reinstalled using the [Plug-in Manager](https://github.com/adaptlearning/adapt_authoring/wiki/Plugin-Manager).

 ## Settings overview

-Unlike most Adapt plug-ins, the **Delta Editable** theme has no attributes that are required to be configured in the course JSON files.
+Unlike most Adapt plug-ins, the **Take5** theme has no attributes that are required to be configured in the course JSON files.
 There is, however, an option to alter the background color of blocks as desired.
 Configure the attributes highlighted below in *blocks.json*.
 These attributes are properly formatted as JSON in [*example.json*](https://github.com/adaptlearning/adapt-contrib-vanilla/blob/master/example.json).

 #### **blocks.json**
-**_theme** (object): The theme attributes group contains attributes that override those set in **Delta Editable**.
+**_theme** (object): The theme attributes group contains attributes that override those set in **Take5**.
 These include **_backgroundColor**, **_minimumHeights**, and **_isDividerBlock**.

 >**_backgroundColor** (string): This value is the name of a color variable that has been defined in  *less/colors.less*.
 Omit the initial `@` that is a part of the variable declaration.
 For example, an acceptable value is `"background-color-inverted"`.